 Leaving Your Dog Alone for Long Periods

 Separation anxiety is one of the most common causes of stress in dogs.
 Dogs are social animals that build strong bonds with their owners, and when they are left alone for extended periods, they can become anxious.
 This anxiety often manifests in destructive behavior, excessive barking, or house soiling.
-If you need to be away from home for long stretches of time, it’s important to gradually train your dog to be comfortable being alone.
+If you need to be away from home for long stretches, it’s important to train your dog to be gradually comfortable being alone.
 Consider hiring a dog walker or asking a friend to check on your dog during the day to help ease their anxiety.

 Lack of Mental Stimulation